cookiebinary1/zed-laravel/README.md

 4. Test the extension
 5. Submit a pull request

+## Disclaimer

+**Important Notice**: This extension was largely generated using AI assistance.
+While it has been tested and optimized, please use it at your own risk.
+The developers cannot guarantee complete compatibility with all Laravel projects or Zed editor versions.

+**Use at your own risk**: This extension is provided as-is without warranty of any kind.
+Always test thoroughly in your development environment before using in production projects.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Publishing to Zed Extension Gallery

+To make this extension available in the official Zed Extension Gallery:

+1. **Create a public GitHub repository** with this extension
+2. **Add to central extensions repository** by submitting a pull request to [zed-industries/extensions](https://github.com/zed-industries/extensions)
+3. **Follow Zed's extension guidelines** for proper metadata and structure
+4. **Extension will automatically appear** in Zed Extension Gallery after approval

+For detailed publishing instructions, see [Zed Extension Development Guide](https://zed.dev/docs/extensions/developing-extensions).

 ## Acknowledgments